Water Chemistry Water Chemistry — Can Pool Chemicals Cause a Rash? Complete Guide & Solutions

 If your FC is above 10 ppm, stop adding chlorine and let natural degradation bring levels down.
 Test every 6-8 hours until FC drops to appropriate levels based on your CYA.

-For low pH (below 7.2), add sodium carbonate (soda ash - not to be confused with sodium bicarbonate/baking soda) at a rate of 6 oz per 10,000 gallons to raise pH by 0.2.
+For low pH (below 7.2), add sodium carbonate (soda ash - not to be confused with sodium bicarbonate/baking soda).
 For high pH (above 7.8), add muriatic acid gradually - dosage varies based on current pH and total alkalinity levels, so consult dosage charts or pool calculators for accurate amounts.

-If combined chlorine exceeds 0.5 ppm, perform a SLAM (Shock Level And Maintain) process by raising FC to shock level based on your CYA and maintaining that level until CC drops below 0.5 ppm.
+If combined chlorine exceeds 0.5 ppm, perform a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process by raising FC to shock level based on your CYA and maintaining that level until CC drops below 0.5 ppm.
+Use our all-in-one pool calculator to find the shock level for your CYA.

 Treatment for Chemical Rashes